johnnymatthews/blog/191212-create-a-paper-backup-of-your-gpg-key.md

     > Copyright (C) 2006-2017 Kentaro Fukuchi
     ```

-3. Export your secret GPG key, pipe the result to Paperkey, and then pipe _that_ result to Qrencode which will then create a QR code in a `secret-key.qr.png` image.
+3. Export your secret GPG key, pipe `|` the result to Paperkey, and then pipe _that_ result to Qrencode.
+The program will create a QR code image in `secret-key.qr.png`.

     ```bash
     gpg --export-secret-key E363354FA81A5AF9334F02EBD6304AF502D93919 | paperkey --output-type raw | qrencode --8bit --output secret-key.qr.png